eelke/tempswitch/README.md

 # Set up the server (node app)

+1. Run `$ npm install` to install all dependencies

-1. Run `$ node server.js`, this will start the server and load a browser window
+2. Run `$ node server.js`, this will start the server and load a browser window

-2. Use PM2 to keep the Node.js process running..
+3. Use PM2 to keep the Node.js process running..
 https://www.digitalocean.com/community/tutorials/nodejs-pm2

 ---